Clear red water: Impact

 The policy has been described by some as a factor in preventing the Pasokification of Welsh Labour, ensuring its continued presence in government in Wales and the lack of collapse seen by Scottish Labour or the issues experienced by UK Labour.
 That impact has also been described as a factor in the inability of Welsh nationalist party Plaid Cymru to experience substantial growth outside their traditional base, which was not experienced by the Scottish National Party.

 After poor showings from UK Labour in the 2015 UK general election and a 7% drop in support for Welsh Labour in the 2016 National Assembly for Wales election, some proponents of the policy called to extend its reach further, calling for full separation of Welsh Labour from the wider UK party.

 During the 2015 UK Labour leadership election, Morgan backed Yvette Cooper's bid, stating that Jeremy Corbyn was "old, hard left Labour, so it's got nothing to do with my clear red water speech at all."
 Corbyn had previously stated that he admired Morgan's policy and had said he hoped to "narrow the red water" so "we can walk across it."

 Drakeford was elected to the Senedd in 2011 and would become First Minister in 2018, replacing Carwyn Jones after winning the 2018 Welsh Labour leadership election.
 At the 2021 Senedd election, Welsh Labour increased their share of the vote by around 5%, leaving them one seat short of a majority despite having been in government continuously for the previous 22 years.

 On 22 November 2021, Welsh Labour and Plaid Cymru agreed a co-operation deal to implement "radical change" in the Senedd.
 In response, Corbyn's former Chancellor, John McDonnell described this as "charting clear red water between Welsh Labour and the Tories."

 Ahead of Welsh Labour's annual conference in March 2023, it was reported that the Welsh Labour Grassroots (WLG) group wanted to "bring clear, red water between the party in Wales and the Keir Starmer-led British party ... [by] supporting motions to devolve the party's rulebook, as well as justice and probation to Wales".
 A WLG spokesperson told the Morning Star: "Devolution of the rulebook is of paramount importance.
 We must be ready to reflect the Britain we want to see in our party systems.
 We must bring democracy to the Welsh Labour Party."

-In 2025, First Minister Eluned Morgan said she would begin to pursue a leftwing “red Welsh way” and put a clear dividing line between Welsh Labour and the Labour Government in Westminister following a speech where she criticised some of the actions of Keir Starmer's government.
+In 2025, First Minister Eluned Morgan said she would begin to pursue a leftwing “red Welsh way” and put a clear dividing line between Welsh Labour and the Labour Government in Westminster following a speech where she criticised some of the actions of Keir Starmer's government.
 Many commentators mentioned the direct parallels to the clear red water strategy following the speech.
+The attempt to distance the party was perceived as unsuccessful and was credited with Welsh Labour's first ever loss in a Senedd election.